YichenLi-Hust/YichenLi-Hust.github.io/_pages/about.md

 **PS: If you are interested in collaborating with me or want to have a chat, always feel free to contact me through e-mail or <ins>Wechat</ins>: ycli_hust**

 ## 🔥 News
+- 2025.12: 🎉🎉 Granted by the Youth Talents Support Project from China Association for Science and Technology!
-- 2025.12: 🎉🎉 One project was granted by the Fundamental Research Project for Young Professional from NSFC!
+- 2025.12: 🎉🎉 Granted by the Fundamental Research Project for Young Professional from NSFC!
 - 2025.11: 🎉🎉 Three papers were accepted by AAAI'26 with 1 Oral!
 - 2025.09: 🎉🎉 Four papers were accepted by NeurIPS'25 with 1 Spotlight!
 - 2025.05: 🎉🎉 One paper was accepted by ICML'25 (Spotlight)!
 - 2025.05: 🎉🎉 One paper was accepted by IEEE COMST (IF=46.7, Top 1 in IEEE)!
-- 2025.04: 🎉🎉 One project was granted by the Fundamental Research Funds for the Central Universities!
+- 2025.04: 🎉🎉 Granted by the Fundamental Research Funds for the Central Universities!
 - 2025.03: 🎉🎉 One paper was accepted by IEEE TPAMI (IF=18.6, Top 3 in IEEE)!
 - 2025.01: 🎉🎉 One paper was accepted by WWW'25.
 - 2025.01: 🎉🎉 I became a Ph.D.
 Candidate!